Service Through Research

 5. The improvement must be attainable outside the investigational settings.

-- When used under the usual conditions of medical practice, the technology should be reasonably expected to satisfy TEC criteria #3 and #4.
+- When used under the usual conditions of medical practice, the technology should be reasonably expected to satisfy criteria 3 and 4.

 Medical Advisory Panel

-TEC is guided by the Medical Advisory Panel (MAP), which is composed of nationally respected physician experts.
-The MAP has final scientific and clinical authority for all TEC assessments.
-Chaired by the Senior Vice President, Office of Clinical Affairs, Blue Cross Blue Shield Association, the MAP comprises experts in technology assessment, clinical research methodology and implementation and clinical practice.
-MAP membership is diversified to ensure representation by a wide variety of viewpoints within the healthcare community.
-A majority of members hold academic appointments and are independent medical experts without affiliation to healthcare payers.
+The Center for Clinical Effectiveness is guided by the Medical Advisory Panel (MAP), which is composed of nationally respected physician experts.
+MAP has final scientific and clinical authority for all assessments.
+Chaired by the Senior Vice President, Office of Clinical Affairs, Blue Cross Blue Shield Association, MAP comprises experts in technology assessment, clinical research methodology and implementation, and clinical practice.
+MAP membership is diversified to ensure representation by a wide variety of viewpoints within the healthcare community, including patients.
+Most members hold academic appointments and are independent medical experts without affiliation to healthcare payers.

 Trent T. Haywood, M.D., J.D.